databricks/databricks-sdk-py/README.md

 logging.info(f'Created: {info}')
 ```

+Please look at the `examples/starting_job_and_waiting.py` for a more advanced usage.

 ## Paginated responses

 On the platform side the Databricks APIs have different wait to deal with pagination: